Skip to content

 ·

-7 min read
+9 min read

 The hospitality industry has gone through considerable challenges in the last few years.
-A combination of Brexit and the pandemic have wreaked havoc on the industry and caused a lack of staff supply.
-The cost-of-living crisis has fueled the fire, forcing more people to stay home and spend less on hospitality services.
+A combination of Brexit and the pandemic has wreaked havoc on the industry and caused a lack of staff supply.
+The cost-of-living crisis has fuelled the fire, forcing more people to stay home and spend less on hospitality services.
 Restaurants, bars, hotels, clubs, and other service industry venues have been left in a difficult position.

 Something that is often overlooked by employers when considering employee retention is an effective onboarding process.
 A strong onboarding programme can work wonders for staff retention and job satisfaction when done well.
-It can be as important as the initial vetting of candidates and the interview process regarding candidate success.
+It can be as important as the initial vetting of candidates and the interview process for candidate success.

 In this article, we’ll discuss the importance of an effective onboarding programme in the hospitality industry and outline tips for making your onboarding process successful.